shravanatirtha/car-rental-system/README.md

   yarn start
   ```

-Now you can test your app in http://localhost:3000/rentberry
+Now you can test your app in http://localhost:3000/rentberry (frontend)

 **2. Access frontend in port 8080**